QualiSystemsLab/Setup-Teardown-Hooks/README.md

-You can have multiple hooks in different phases, hooks on any number of resources and services, or even multiple hooks in the same phase even for the same resource or service.

-To add multiple hooks in the same phase, just give them distinct names that all contain the hook keyword:
+You can have multiple hooks in different phases, hooks on any number of resources and services, or even multiple hooks in the same phase for the same resource or service, with distinct function names that all contain the same "orch_hook_..." keyword.

-    def my_orch_hook_pre_setup_stuff(self, context):
-        # ...

-    def my_orch_hook_pre_setup_other_stuff(self, context):
-        # ...

 All hooks within a phase are executed in parallel threads with ExecuteCommand.